thesecondbaseman/mastermind/README.md

 * User decides games played
 * 12 tries
 * 6 color selection for codepegs

+## Upcoming Features
+* Computer can be Codebreaker
 * Codemaker gets points:
   * 1 for each guess by Codebreaker
   * 1 bonus if turns are exhausted!